-The Rack PDU supports Cisco EnergyWise (EW) with Rack PDU v6.1.0 firmware or later.
+RPDUs support Cisco EnergyWise with Rack PDU v6.0.9 firmware or later.
 The Rack PDU EnergyWise application generates a family tree at startup.
 This tree is reported to Cisco hardware during the discovery process.

 For an initial installation, either establish the NPS chain and enable EnergyWise on the host or enable EnergyWise on the host and then disable and re-enable EnergyWise after the NPS communication is established.
 Clearly, the first option is simpler.